Welcome to 95.9 Sun FM

 95.9 sun fm - know-it-all

-A nearly impossible question every morning at 8:40 on The Sunrise!
+A nearly impossible question every morning at 8:40 on 95.9 sun fm!
 Answer it to win lunch from The Jane Street Grill & Rotisserie, plus the title of the 95.9 sun fm Know-It-All!

 -